libhal-google/libhal.github.io/mkdocs/tutorials/installation.md

 ## Prerequisites

-- `make`: latest available version installed via "build essentials" package
+- `make`: latest available version
 - `cmake`: 3.15 or above
 - `python`: 3.10 or above
 - `conan`: 1.51.3 or above (conan 2.0.0+ not currently supported)